breenmachine/RottenPotatoNG/README.md

 ## RottenPotatoEXE
 This project is identical to the above, except the code is all wrapped into a single project/binary.
 This may be more useful for some penetration testing scenarios.

+Modify the "main" method in MSFRottenPotato.cpp to change what command will be run.
+By default it just runs cmd.exe to pop a command shell.